commit-conf/techshessions/README.md

   - RegistrationLink: the link to the page where someone can register for the next edition.

   - ShowNextEdition: When this param has a value (true, for example), we show the `NextEdition` entry (inside i18n files) as a message in several places of the web, linking to the `RegistrationLink` page.
+Use blank string ('') to hide this message.

 - Mentors and mentees are inside [data/members.yaml](data/members.yaml).
 The avatar should be a filename located at [static/img/members/original](static/img/members/original), but we show a default avatar if we do not find the image.
 Images must be squared and have min 200px.
 Tiwtter account is not required.